Natsu235/AlgoBreizh-App/README.md

 # AlgoBreizh-App
-A Java application made for the fictive company "AlgoBreizh" to manage the meetings between salesmen and customers (BTS SIO 2).
+A Java application made for the fictive company "AlgoBreizh" to manage the meetings between salesmen and customers.